-5 On line forms will be e-mailed from the Children's Services Area RAIS Team
+$^4$ On line forms will be e-mailed from the Children's Services Area RAIS Team

-- ensuring this Policy is reviewed annually and the procedures and implementation are updated and reviewed regularly, and work with the Head and the Governing Body regarding this; - ensuring this Policy is available publicly, and that every January a copy of the School's Child Protection Statement is sent out to all staff; - ensuring that parents are aware that referrals about suspected abuse or neglect may be made to Surrey's Children's Services and the School's role in this; and - maintaining links with the SSCP to ensure staff are aware of training opportunities and the local policies on safeguarding; - in accordance with the 'Prevent Duty Guidance for England and Wales and Channel Duty Guidance: Protecting vulnerable people from being drawn into terrorism' 2015: - acting as the first point of contact for parents, pupils, teaching and non-teaching staff and external agencies in all matters relating to the Prevent duty; - co-ordinating Prevent duty procedures in the School; - liaising with local Prevent co-ordinators, the police and local authorities and through existing multi-agency forums, including referrals to the Channel Police Practitioner and/or the police where indicated; - undergoing WRAP or other appropriate training; - > maintaining ongoing training programme for all school employees including induction training for all new employees and keeping records of staff training; and - monitoring the keeping, confidentiality and storage of records in relation to the Prevent duty. - acting as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies; - Meet all other responsibilities outlined for DSLs in KCSiE Annex C (https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data /file/1181955/Keeping_children_safe_in_education_2023.pdf)
+- Organising child protection induction and, update training for all school staff regularly, delivering SSCP's 'Working Together to Safeguard Children'; and in line with SSCP procedures - Co-ordinate the online safety provision within the school (more information in the Online Safety Policy) - Providing the full Governing Body with an annual report (every Summer Term Governors' Meeting); following a review compiled by the Safeguarding Governor and DSL. - Providing annual updates and safeguarding workshops for the Board of Governors in the Autumn Term Governors' Meeting; - Understanding the filtering and monitoring systems in place in the school - Raising awareness of safeguarding issues: - Ensuring this Policy is reviewed annually and the procedures and implementation are updated and reviewed regularly, and work with the Head and the Governing Body regarding this; - Ensuring this Policy is available publicly, and that every January a copy of the School's Child Protection Statement is sent out to all staff; - Ensuring that parents are aware that referrals about suspected abuse or neglect may be made to Surrey's Children's Services and the School's role in this; and - Maintaining links with the SSCP to ensure staff are aware of training opportunities and the local policies on safeguarding; - In accordance with the 'Prevent Duty Guidance for England and Wales and Channel Duty Guidance: Protecting vulnerable people from being drawn into terrorism' 2015: - Acting as the first point of contact for parents, pupils, teaching and non-teaching staff and external agencies in all matters relating to the Prevent duty; - > Coordinating Prevent duty procedures in the School; - Liaising with local Prevent coordinators, the police and local authorities and through existing multi-agency forums, including referrals to the Channel Police Practitioner and/or the police where indicated; - > Undergoing WRAP or other appropriate training; - Maintaining ongoing training programme for all school employees including induction training for all new employees and keeping records of staff training; and - Monitoring the keeping, confidentiality and storage of records in relation to the Prevent duty. - Acting as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies; - Meet all other responsibilities outlined for DSLs in KCSiE Annex C